Saturday Workshops for Adults And Families 2016

 Saturday, October 22, 2016, 10:30 a.m. – 12:30 p.m.

 Masks have been a part of many cultures throughout history.
-They are useful for hiding identities, but also for inciting fear or awe or other emotions.
-Sighted people tend to depend on the visual for their effects, but textures and shapes can convey emotions as well.
+Masks made by the sighted usually depend on the visual for their effects, but textures and shapes can convey emotions as well.
 Museum staff will guide participants of all ages and abilities as they make scary or friendly Halloween masks and headdresses using tactile materials.
 Free to the public but space is limited so registration is required.
 Call 502-899-2213 or email firstname.lastname@example.org to register.
-For adults and children age 5 and up.
+Best for children age 6 and up.

 FAMILY DAY OPEN HOUSE

-Looking for something uniquely Louisville to show friends and relatives visiting for Thanksgiving?
-Bring them to APH's one-of-a-kind museum!
-Visitors can write their names in braille, see a book from Helen Keller's Bible, play games and read books designed for children who are blind, and enjoy many other activities in this award-winning museum.
-See "Denver the Guide Dog," a Discovery Channel video about how a puppy becomes a dog guide and is matched with a new owner.
+Looking for something uniquely Louisville to show friends or relatives in town for Thanksgiving?
+Bring them to APH’s one-of-a-kind museum!
+Visitors can write their names in braille, see a book from Helen Keller’s Bible, watch a movie featuring blind characters, play games designed for children who are blind, and enjoy many other activities in our award-winning museum.
 Holiday goodies and hot cider will be served.
-For all ages.
+All ages are welcome.

-Visit the museum to learn how people who are blind and visually impaired "see" with their fingertips.
+Visit the museum to learn how people who are blind and visually impaired “see” with their fingertips.
 Then craft your own tactile ornament to decorate your home for the holidays.
 Make unique holiday cards as well.
 Free to the public but space is limited so registration is required.
 Call 502-899-2213 or email firstname.lastname@example.org to register.
-For adults and children age 5 and up.
+Best for children age 6 and up.